lutasam/-/README.md

 # compile homework
-implement the 'FOR''s generation of quad not very perfect
+implement the 'FOR''s generation of quad<br>
+not very perfect